 Introduction to literacy principles, methods, materials and programs in multilingual societies, especially those involving one or more minority languages.
 Includes language policy and planning, reading theory, materials design, and literacy program design and implementation, with special emphasis on training and assisting members of the minority language community to establish and maintain ongoing literacy programs.
-Intended as an introduction to the topic for field linguists who are not planning to be literacy specialists.
+Intended as an introduction to the topic for literacy technicians who will be assisting in literacy programs under the direction of experienced literacy specialists, or for field linguists who are not planning to be literacy specialists.
 Content is similar to the package of courses 520/521/522, but in less depth; it may be taught with some class sessions in common with the larger package.
-May not be used for graduate credit on the same program of study as 520/521/522.
-Prerequisites: LING 451 and LING 452 or equivalents.
-Corequisite (recommended): LING 530.
+SS.

 LING 520.
 Foundational Issues of Community-based Literacy in Multilingual Societies.
 3 Credits.